-- Autonomous robotic information gathering (up to 30 points) - Implement full exploration pipeline with CoppeliaSim. - Minimal required scoring from the project is 10 points! - Can be done using first tasks into full autonomous exploration pipeline, but must be perfect. - Additional extensions are expected, e.g., in - Multi-robot exploration: - Advanced exploration strategie, e.g., MinPos, MCTS-based, Task-allocaton, MTSP, etc.; - Information theoretic-based decision-making: - Distributed and decentralized approaches. - Project evaluation is a part of the exam.
+- Autonomous robotic information gathering (up to 30 points) - Implement full exploration pipeline with CoppeliaSim. - Minimal required scoring from the project is 10 points! - Can be done using first tasks into full autonomous exploration pipeline, but must be perfect. - Additional extensions are expected, for example, in - Multi-robot exploration: - Advanced exploration strategie, such as MinPos, MCTS-based, Task-allocaton, MTSP, etc.; - Information theoretic-based decision-making: - Distributed and decentralized approaches. - Project evaluation is a part of the exam.